-Established in 1966, the School of Public Health is the oldest and largest center of health studies in I.R.
-Of Iran, being the first in the country to train specialists a wide range of disciplines.

-MPH program was established in Iran for the first time in 1967 in this faculty.
+Established in 1966, the School of Public Health is the oldest and largest center of health studies in Iran, being the first in the country to train specialists in a wide range of disciplines.
+I.M.P.H. program was established in Iran for the first time in 1967 in this faculty.
 It went on from 1973 and simultaneously two international programs were run in English in cooperation with World Health Organization with concentration on Malaria.
-Almost all graduates of initial courses now have retired and the faculty is proud of them to be the source of valuable service in health systems in their countries of origin, and for the health of their people.
-For instance, Iranian Primary Health Care pilot project, which is a remarkable example of this kind in the world, was an apprenticeship project for training students who later became the founder of PHC in Iran.
-Based on the services provided by graduates of MPH currently there are over 17,000 health houses in the country covering even the most distant areas.

-The second course of the program initiated since 1984, and there have been 48 periods of student reception so far.
-In the academic year 2012 - 2013, a new period for admissions of international students was initiated and at the present time 13 students from India, Bangladesh, Afghanistan, Tajikistan, Pakistan, Uganda, Somalia and Djibouti are pursuing their education in International Masters of Public Health.
+Almost all graduates of initial courses now have retired and the faculty is proud of them to be the source of valuable service in health systems in their countries of origin and for the health of their people.
+For instance, Iranian Primary Health Care Pilot Project, which is a remarkable example of this kind of service in the world, was an apprenticeship project for training students who later became the founder of P.H.C. in Iran.
+Based on the services provided by graduates of I.M.P.H., currently there are over 17,000 health houses in the country covering even the most distant areas.
+The second course of the program initiated in 1984, and there have been 48 periods of student reception so far.
+In the academic year 2012-2013, a new period for admissions of international students was initiated and, at the present time, 13 students from India, Bangladesh, Afghanistan, Tajikistan, Pakistan, Uganda, Somalia and Djibouti are pursuing their education in International Master of Public Health.